Pmyl/angular-ts-tdd/README.md

 * Run the file/folder selector with
 `angular-ts-tdd-select path=ABSOLUTE_PATH_TO_FILE_OR_DIRECTORY baseTestPath="ABSOLUTE_PATH_TO_BASE_TEST_FILE"`
     * `path` is the path to the file to the unit test or directory containing unit tests that you wish to run.
-    * `baseTestPath` is the optional parameter containing the path to a file that includes any prerequisites before you can run the test (such as loading core-js, zone-js, etc).
+    * `baseTestPath` is the optional parameter containing the path to a file that includes any prerequisites before you can run the test (such as loading `core-js`, `zone-js`, `angular test bed`).

 Options
 -